Kernix13/javascript-cheat-sheet/README.md

 Miscellaneous:

 - `typeof`: Returns the type of a variable
-- `instanceof`: Returns true if an object is an instance of an object type
+- `instanceof`: Returns true if the prototype property of a constructor appears anywhere in the prototype chain of an object

 ## JavaScript version of CRUD